Downers Grove, IL

 From time to time, as part of routine pond maintenance, small bodies of water like Prince Pond must be dredged to remove sediment that accumulates on the pond bottom.
 The Park District has worked closely with the Village of Downers Grove to manage Prince Pond’s use as a recreational amenity, as well as a Village stormwater detention facility.
 At this time, it has been established that Prince Pond is in need of dredging to restore the pond’s original depth and improve its overall health.

 In addition to the dredging and shoreline work, the Park District is planning walkway improvements that will provide better wheelchair access to the brick patio at the north end of the pond.
-The sidewalk that leads from East Parkway Drive down to the patio will be replaced with new ramps with more gradual slopes for safer wheelchair access.
+The sidewalk that leads from East Parkway Drive down to the patio will be replaced with new ramps with more gradual slopes and handrails for safer wheelchair access.
 The brick patio will also be reconstructed to create a level surface, and a safety railing will be added along the pond edge of the patio.